Login

 Key Types of Navigational Aids:

-2. Distance Measuring Equipment (DME): DME provides pilots with accurate distance information between the aircraft and a ground-based DME transponder.
-This lets pilots determine their distance from a navigational fix, waypoint, or airport, facilitating precise navigation and position reporting, especially during instrument approaches.
+2. Distance Measuring Equipment (DME): This system provides accuracy regarding distance between the aircraft and a ground-based DME transponder, enabling precise navigation and positioning feedback, especially at airports during instrument approaches.

 Significance of Navigational Aids in Aviation: